Arnavion/www-arnavion-dev/src/blog/2019-06-01-how-does-acme-v2-work.md

 - The `certificate` value is a string representing the URL of the signed certificate.

-The client downloads the certificate from this URL and ends the order workflow.
+The client downloads the certificate from this URL using a POST-as-GET request.
 It combines this certificate with the private key of the CSR it had generated previously, and begins using it for its webserver.
+This is the end of the order workflow.

 </section>